elenamarinaki/elenamarinaki/README.md

 ⚡️ Between 2023 - 2025, I worked at Policy in Practice in London, developing the Better Off Calculator, a powerful income maximisation tool.
 Technologies I have been using for the past two years are: Angular, Node.js, Typescript and everything AWS :)

-⚡ In early April 2025, I joined the EDF family in UK working in the small businesses' core API and systems infrastructure.
+⚡ In early April 2025 I joined the EDF family in the UK, working in the small businesses' core API and systems infrastructure.
 Main technologies I currently use are: GraphQL, AWS, Terraform, Node.js.

 Lastly, I enjoy reading tech blogs and technical writing.
 This is why I started my own blog at Hashnode - you can check my first article [here](https://elenamarinaki.hashnode.dev/graphql-vs-trpc)!